mingyang5/mingyang5.github.io/index.md

 Greetings!
 I am a Fourth-year in Computer Science from [Zhejiang University of Science and Technology (ZUST)](https://www.zust.edu.cn/).
 Presently, I am entrusted under the guidance of [Dr. Caie Xu](https://dblp.org/pid/210/3757.html) in my capacity as an undergraduate researcher at ZUST.
 Presenting my compilation of Personal Study Notes: [Notion Blogs](https://mingyangwu.notion.site/mingyangwu/Mingyang-Wu-ef040699379a4eba875f5e1d72deb2ce).

+I'm actively applying for a Msc/Mphil position in 2024 Fall and  a Ph.D. position in 2026 Fall!

 ## Research Interests